ilyord/Plateformer_Perso/README.md

 ## Adding :

-- Statics asteroids (now as his own sprite,player bouncing on it depending of it's Y velocity)
+- Statics asteroids (now as his own sprite, player bouncing on it depending of it's Y velocity)
 - Tutorial panels explaining the game's mechanics

 ## Changing :